pantheon-systems/ds-toolkit-react/src/components/CheckboxGroup/CheckboxGroup.docs.md

 ## Purpose

 The `CheckboxGroup` component presents a user with a limited number of options where they may select more than one.
-This is useful fields that can accept more than one value.
+This is useful for fields that can accept more than one value.
 This component can also be used as a filtering mechanism for long lists or tables.

 ## Implementation